0xProject/0x-coordinator-server/README.md

 ## Introduction

-A reference server implementation of the TEC (TCC-flavor).
+A reference server implementation of a soft-cancellation Coordinator.

 Fork this repository to get started!